Azure Function HTTP Trigger

 Now we can test it like below

-azure http trigger
+c# azure function http trigger

 Azure Functions HTTP Trigger Route Parameters